Joseph D. Magri

-Joseph D. Magri is a founding shareholder of Merkle Magri & Meythaler P.A.
-Mr. Magri is an AV® rated attorney and dedicated trial attorney.
-He has tried many complex civil and criminal cases, in Federal and State court, before a jury, judge and on appeal.
+Joseph D. Magri is a founding shareholder of Merkle & Magri, P.A.
+He began practicing law in 1977.
+Mr. Magri is an AV-rated attorney by Martindale Hubbell and a member of their preeminent lawyer group.
+He is a dedicated trial attorney, having tried many complex civil and criminal cases, in Federal and State court, before a jury, judge, and on appeal.
 He has also represented clients in hearings before administrative courts and arbitrators.

-Mr. Magri has represented clients in a wide range of legal areas, including federal tort claims, insurance coverage, personal injury, products liability, mold and toxic substances, medical malpractice, employment law, discrimination, whistle blowing, civil rights, health and medicine, mobile homes, business and commercial, lender liability, fraud and limited criminal defense.
-In the course of his legal career, Mr. Magri has won verdicts or obtained recoveries of more than one-million dollars in wrongful death, medical malpractice, discrimination/retaliation, toxic tort, products liability and contract/fraud claims.
-He has also assisted mobile homeowners in enforcing their legal rights when developers attempted to evict them.
+Mr. Magri has represented clients in a wide range of legal areas, including complex commercial and regulatory litigation on behalf of major corporations in his larger law firm days.
+After a period as a federal prosecutor, he represented smaller clients in federal tort claims, insurance coverage, personal injury, products liability, mold, toxic substances, medical malpractice, employment law, discrimination, whistleblowing, civil rights, health and medicine, mobile homes, business and commercial, lender liability, and fraud.
+In the course of his legal career, Mr. Magri has obtained significant results for major corporations as well as multiple recoveries for smaller clients of more than one million dollars.
+He had also assisted mobile homeowners in enforcing their Florida constitutional rights when developers attempted to evict them.
+Since 2007 Federal Employment law has been a predominant practice area.

-Mr. Magri started his legal career working as an associate for Cummings and Lockwood, LLC, in its Stamford, Connecticut office, where his practice focused on commercial and administrative litigation for Fortune 500 companies and other large institutions.
+Mr. Magri started his career working as an associate for Cummings & Lockwood, LLC in its Stamford, Connecticut office, where his practice focused on commercial and administrative litigation for Fortune 500 companies and other large institutions.
 He was primarily responsible for handling Texaco's upstream crude oil production work under the Department of Energy's Entitlement Program.
-Mr. Magri's other accomplishments include developing the legal theories that: saved a client $120 million in a dispute with the Department of Energy; obtained a $70 million settlement of an insurance coverage dispute; and resulted in a declaration that New York and Connecticut statutes that regulate energy matters were preempted by the Federal Government.
-Prior to leaving this firm, Mr. Magri was tasked with helping to establish a branch of the firm in Washington, D.C.
+Mr. Magri's other accomplishments include developing the legal theories and approach that: saved a client $120 million in a dispute with the Department of Energy; obtained a $70 million settlement of an insurance coverage dispute; and resulted in a declaration that New York and Connecticut statutes that attempted to regulate energy matters were preempted by the absence of Federal law.
+Prior to leaving this firm, Mr. Magri helped to establish a branch of the firm in Washington, D.C.

-Mr. Magri earned a Juris Doctorate from the University of California, Hastings College of the Law in San Francisco.
+Mr. Magri earned a Juris Doctorate from the University of California, Hastings College of Law in San Francisco.
 He received a Bachelor of Arts from Fairfield University in Fairfield, Connecticut.
-Mr. Magri has been admitted to practice law in the State of Florida, District of Columbia, and the State of Connecticut.
-He is licensed to practice in the United States District Courts of the Middle District of Florida, Districts of Columbia, the Eastern District, Southern District and Northern District of New York, and the District of Connecticut.
-He has also been admitted to practice in the Second, Fifth, Eleventh, District of Columbia and Federal Circuit Courts of Appeals.
+Mr. Magri has been admitted to practice law in the State of Florida (1989), the District of Columbia (1981), and the State of Connecticut (1977).
+He has been licensed to practice in the United States District Courts of the Middle and Southern Districts of Florida, the Districts of Columbia, Connecticut, and Colorado; the Eastern and Southern Districts of New York; and pro hac vice in several other District Courts.
+He has also been admitted to practice in the Second, Fifth, Eleventh, District of Columbia, and Federal Circuit Courts of Appeals and the United States Supreme Court.
+He was part of a team that briefed and argued Babb v.
+Wilkie on January 15, 2020.
+A decision, in that case, may well affect burdens of proof in Federal ADEA and Title VII cases.